thedannymarsh/AutoSort/README.txt

 max iterations - Integer.
 Maximum GMM iterations (Default = 1000) convergence criterion - Float.
 GMM convergence criterion (Default = .0001) random restarts - Integer.
 Number of random restarts for GMM (Default = 10) l-ratio cutoff - Integer.
-If the L-ratio for every cluster is above this cutoff, isolation information will not be calculated (Default = <TBD>)
+If the L-ratio for every cluster is above this cutoff, isolation information will not be calculated (Default = .1)

 [Signal]
 disconnect voltage - Float.
 Voltage cutoff for disconnected headstage noise (in uV) (Default = 1500)